MaterSim/AtomisticSimulation/lectures/lec_06.md

 $$
 |>

 In MD simulations, the MSD is computed as the time-averaged square of the particle displacements from their initial positions.
-From MSD, we can then perform linear regression to find the slope of MSD($t$) curve to find the diffusion constant.
+From the MSD, we can then perform linear regression to find the slope of the MSD($t$) curve to determine the diffusion constant.

 ```python
 def compute_msd(positions):